 Just dilute one tablespoon of organic apple cider vinegar with one cup of water and pour over your hair or spray from a repurposed spray jar, then rinse out.

-Anything else you add is up to you.
-Some people like combining with a few drops of tea tree oil or other herbs, which can depend on your hair type.
+Anything else you add to your zero waste conditioner recipe is up to you.
+Some people like combining it with a few drops of tea tree oil or other herbs, which can depend on your hair type.

 For instance, if you have naturally oily hair, try adding sage.